douglasjunior/react-native-keyboard-manager/README.md

 # Known issues

 - If your project is managed by Expo, you will need to eject.
-- Problem with "@react-navigation/native-stack" and "IQKeyboardManager" on iOS: https://github.com/douglasjunior/react-native-keyboard-manager/issues/89
 - Pod install failed on M1 machines: https://github.com/douglasjunior/react-native-keyboard-manager/issues/104
+- ~~Problem with "@react-navigation/native-stack" and "IQKeyboardManager" on iOS: https://github.com/douglasjunior/react-native-keyboard-manager/issues/89~~
+    - Seems to be fixed in version `6.5.16-0`

 ## Contribute